-In addition, we have a strong undergraduate program, offering a public health major, global health minor, and degrees in Environmental Health, Health Informatics and Health Information Management.
+In addition, we have strong undergraduate programs, offering a Public Health-Global Health major, Nutrition major, and degrees in Environmental Health, Health Informatics and Health Information Management.
 We have multiple certificate programs as well.

-Our School, which is ranked among the top ten public health schools in the U.S., partners with many health organizations such as the Bill & Melinda Gates Foundation, Fred Hutchinson Cancer Research Center, Group Health Research Institute, Seattle Children’s Hospital, U.S. Department of Veterans Affairs, PATH, and local and regional health departments across a five-state region.
+We partner with many health organizations such as the Bill & Melinda Gates Foundation, Fred Hutch, Kaiser Permanente Washington Health Research Institute, Seattle Children’s Hospital, U.S. Department of Veterans Affairs, PATH, and local and regional health departments across a five-state region.